You Carry More Than You Know: The Hidden Weight Of The Strong Woman

 And those seeds grow in places you may never even witness.

-This is why the enemy often tries to convince strong women that what they do does not matter.
+This is also why the enemy tries to convince strong women that what they do does not matter.

 But influence doesn’t always produce admiration.
 Sometimes it exposes insecurity.

-Strong women also need to understand something important: sometimes when people are intimidating and become jealous, it is not really about you.
+Strong women also need to understand something important: when people become intimidated or jealous, it is often not really about you.

 Instead of learning from what they see in you, some people respond with comparison.
 And when comparison grows unchecked, jealousy often follows.